 Penny didn’t like splitting her forces like this.
 In the Rangers a casualty would be left until the battle was won and proper triage could be organised.
-That way she didn’t loose two people every time they took one casualty.
+That way she didn’t lose two people every time they took one casualty.
 But with civilians who had worked with each other for years she knew she couldn’t ask them to be that ruthless.

 Penny finished loading and got back to the bench.
 [Toyota and I will cover you.
 First two people to the shed stop and provide cover for me.
 Go!]

 Toyota slammed out three spears in quick succession and Penny added her fire to his.
 The rest of them bolted to the storage shed.

 As Penny had asked the first two constables to the shed stopped and got behind the corner, one kneeling, the other reaching over the top of the first.
 As they threw out a volley of spears Penny got up and sprinted after them.
 When she reached the shed she tapped the standing cop on the shoulder to let him know she’d made it and the three of them got back behind cover.

 She found Sergeant Mohammad by the other side of the shed, providing covering fire for his people out in harm’s way.

 [Jenkins.]
 Penny called.
 [Take over from the Sergeant.
 I need a sitrep.]